 I am currently working towards my PhD in Zoology at Stellenbosch University, South Africa.
 I am describing coastal fish biodiversity in the region using an environmental DNA (eDNA) metabarcoding approach.
 You can check out my recent cartoon to learn more about these methods by clicking here.

-Currently: I am researching the biodiversity of fishes across the South African coastline.
+I am researching the biodiversity of fishes across the South African coastline.
 Interestingly, these fishes (and all organisms) shed DNA into the environment as they move and exist in their habitat, and the DNA that they shed can come from things like their scales, their urine and their faeces.
 The oceans are therefore a big soup containing loads of amazing creatures, and also the free-floating DNA of these creatures!

 Using an increasingly powerful method called environmental DNA metabarcoding, I am capturing the free-DNA (called environmental DNA or eDNA) and matching this DNA to known DNA sequences to identify which fishes are present along different areas of the South African coastline.
 It involves me travelling to many different shores, from rocky and sandy shores to seagrass meadows and mangrove forests, and collecting seawater.
 I filter this seawater to capture any DNA that is floating in the water, and bring it back to the lab for DNA extractions, followed by sequencing, and then computer-based processing and analyses (this whole process is known as DNA metabarcoding).